 A special thanks should go to K9JK for putting these results together so quickly despite having major back surgery in August and follow-up back surgery in October.
 He was sending "logs-received" reports for online posting from his hospital bed!

 The co-sponsors of the 39th annual August UHF Contest would also like to thank ARRL for sponsoring this contest for 38 years.
-ARRL has announced that its new 222 MHz and Up Distance Contest will make its debut August 5-6, 2017.
-Will there also be a 40th annual August UHF Contest on that same weekend?
-The sponsors of the UHF Contest are considering their options.
-Very likely the August UHF Contest will continue on its traditional first-weekend-of-August date.
-If so, those who would like to operate both contests can do so by simply submitting their logs to the August UHF Contest as well as to ARRL.
+ARRL has announced that its new 222 MHz and Up Distance Contest will make its debut August 5-6, 2017--the same weekend on which the August UHF Contest would be held if it were to be continued.
+It seemed best to defer to ARRL and not have two 222-and-up contests with very different rules on the same weekend.